 Our goals are ambitious: for example, we aim to develop technology that allows to determine the sequence of a single protein using advanced fluorescence techniques.
 We aim to understand the functional relation between gene expression and the three-dimensional organization of DNA-protein complexes in cells, and we aim to re-build essential biological functionality from molecular components using a bottom-up approach, eventually leading to the design of a synthetic cell.

 The research in the Department of Bionanoscience focuses on three main areas: (I) Single-molecule biophysics; (II) Synthetic biology; (III) Cell biology.
 A brief general description of these research areas is given below.
-A more specific description of the research programs of the different PIs is given under Research labs.

 Single-molecule biophysics is ideally suited to studying the dynamics of individual biomolecules, which molecular biology and structural biology generally cannot access.
 Examples include force spectroscopy and fluorescence spectroscopy of DNA-protein interactions and RNA/protein folding.
 Single-molecule biophysics yields a physical understanding of the cell’s molecular constituents.
 Both these techniques and the exploration of the sub-cellular world go hand-in-hand with advances in microscopy, for example sub-wavelength-resolution imaging.
 Research in this direction involves cutting-edge technique development that is needed to monitor dynamic structures in the context of the cell.